Superlend/superkat/docs/whitepaper.md

 An ERC4626 compatible contract in which the Euler Earn vault will deposit assets.
 A single Euler Earn vault can have many strategies.

 A strategy can be any ERC4626 compliant vault:
-- Euler V2 lending protocol vaults.
+- Euler V2 lending protocol vaults
-- Yearn V3 vaults.
+- Yearn V3 vaults
-- MetaMorpho vaults.
+- MetaMorpho vaults
-- etc...
+- Sky/Maker Savings Rate vaults.

 The strategy with address zero is used as a cash reserve.